-Owing to the outbreak of COVID-19 pandemic, the Group has temporarily suspended the organisation and participation of charitable and voluntary activities during the Reporting Period.
-Should the pandemic begin to ease off, the Group will reallocate its resources to focus more on community investment activities.
+Owing to the ongoing COVID-19 pandemic, the Group has continuously suspended the organisation and participation of charitable and voluntary activities during the Reporting Period.
+In view of the normality of society, the Group is planning to reallocate its resources to focus more on community investment activities in the coming year.
 In the future, we will continue to step up our community contribution by dedicating more resources and efforts to organising and participating in charitable activities, so as to better contribute to and share our fruitful growth with the community.